-ResultsThe program has offered valuable experiences to medical students related to serving low-income populations, enhanced access to care for up to 80 low-income patients each year, and led to major improvements in the health status of many of those served.
+ResultsThe program has offered valuable experiences to medical students related to serving low-income populations, enhanced access to care for approximately 40 low-income patients each year, and led to major improvements in the health status of many of those served.

 Suggestive: The evidence consists primarily of post-implementation data on medical student participation in the program and on the number of patients served, along with anecdotal reports from medical students and physician preceptors who staff the clinic.

-- Enhanced access to care: Since the clinic opened in 2005, the number of patients served has consistently grown from 15 in 2005 to 65 in 2011.
-As of April 2012, 80 patients were being served.
+- Enhanced access to care: Information provided in November 2013 indicates that since the clinic opened in 2005, a total of 433 patients have been recruited to HIPHOP-Promise Clinic, with the majority being seen at the clinic.
+The number of patients served has consistently grown from 15 in 2005 to 52 in 2012.
 In the absence of this program, many of these patients likely would not have had access to medical care.

 - Anecdotal reports of health improvements: Although the program's impact on patient outcomes has not been formally evaluated, staff frequently report cases in which the clinic's care enabled patients to avoid imminent health crises.
 For example, students have detected cancerous tumors that could then be treated and have helped those with extremely high cholesterol and/or uncontrolled diabetes get their condition(s) under control.